|

 living a real Christian identity, and if they aren’t teaching others to live

-chaste, prayerful lives free of sin, and if they refuse to
+prayerful lives free of sin, then

 all that they do in the name of “social justice” is just a pathetic